-The course provides a fulltime, in-depth year of study for students interested to pursue careers in clinical, counselling and research psychology.
+The course provides a full-time, in-depth year of study for students interested to pursue careers in clinical, counselling, and research psychology.
 Entrance into the Honours programme will normally be restricted to students who have a good result in Psychology 3 in their final year of undergraduate study.
 Students write one compulsory paper in Research Methods and three elective papers (which include aspects of practical work); and do a research project guided by staff interests.
-The elective paper options on offer in any given year may vary over time due to staff availability and student interest, including papers in the fields of, for example, Psychopathology, Psychological Assessment, Developmental Psychology, Neuropsychology, Sport Psychology and Community Psychology.
-This course does not have the required supervised practicum that would lead to professional registration with the Health Professions Council of South Africa as a Registered Counsellor or Psychometrist; however, it does qualify students to apply for professional training Masters degrees in Clinical and Counselling Psychology.
+The elective paper options on offer in any given year may vary due to staff availability and student interest, and may inter alia include papers in the fields of Psychopathology, Psychological Assessment, Developmental Psychology, Neuropsychology, Sport Psychology, and Community Psychology.
+The honours programme does not have the required supervised practicum that would lead to professional registration with the Health Professions Council of South Africa as a Registered Counsellor or Psychometrist; however, it does qualify students to apply for professional training Master’s degrees in Clinical and Counselling Psychology.

 Organisational Psychology Honours

-The course provides a fulltime, in-depth year of study for students interested in careers in organisational psychology, human resource management or research psychology.
+The course provides a full-time, in-depth year of study for students interested in careers in organisational psychology, human resource management, or research psychology.
 Entrance into the Honours programme will normally be restricted to students who have a good result in Organisational Psychology 3 in their final year of undergraduate study.
-All five papers in the Organisational Psychology Honours programme are compulsory; these include Research Methods, Assessment, Career and Personnel Psychology, Occupational Health and Wellbeing, and Organisational Development.
-These papers will vary in any given year due to staff availability.
+All five papers in the Organisational Psychology Honours programme are compulsory; these include Research Methods, Assessment, Career and Personnel Psychology, Occupational Health and Well-being, and Organisational Development.
+These papers may vary in any given year due to staff availability.
 Students also do a research project guided by staff interests.
-This course does not have the required supervised practicum that would lead to professional registration with the Health Professions Council of South Africa as a Registered Counsellor or Psychometrist; however, it does qualify students to apply for a professional training Masters degree in Organisational Psychology (not currently offered at Rhodes University).
+The honours programme does not have the required supervised practicum that would lead to professional registration with the Health Professions Council of South Africa as a Registered Counsellor or Psychometrist; however, it does qualify students to apply for a professional training Master’s degrees in Organisational Psychology (not currently offered at Rhodes University).

 Honours Admission Application Process:

-The Critical Studies in Sexualities and Reproduction (CSSR) programme offers two bursaries to black South African students (including people designated as Coloured, Indian and African by the Department of Labour) studying Psychology Honours.
+The Critical Studies in Sexualities and Reproduction (CSSR) programme offers four bursaries to black South African students (including people designated as Coloured, Indian and African by the Department of Labour) studying Psychology or Organisational Psychology Honours.
 The amount of the bursary is R40 000 per annum.
 Successful applicants are expected to:

 - conduct their research project on a topic specified by the head of the CSSR;